 9. If a witness cannot read the statement, it must be read to the witness before it is signed.
 The person who reads the statement to the witness must sign a declaration that this has been done.

-12. Before serving any statement under section 9 CJA 1967 or section 5B MCA 1980, you should ensure that the statement covers all matters on which the witness will be required to give evidence.
+12. Before serving any statement under section 9 CJA 1967, you should ensure that the statement covers all matters on which the witness will be required to give evidence.

 13. The witness’s address should not be given.
 You should not serve the form containing the witness’s personal details on the defence, as these are confidential and may place the witness at risk of intimidation.

 14. The statement must be served on each party to the proceedings.
-Where the statement is served under section 9 CJA 1967, it must be accompanied by a form LP17 which states that, if the defence requires the witness to be present, the prosecution must be informed before the hearing.
+It must be accompanied by a form LP17 which states that, if the defence requires the witness to be present, the prosecution must be informed before the hearing.
 If there are several defendants, all must be separately served with the statement.

 16. If an objection is received out of time to the use of a statement under section 9 CJA 1967, you should try to ensure that the witness attends, otherwise the court may decide to adjourn the matter to allow the witness to attend.